Gameonn/react-todo-app/README.md

 # React Todo App

-Saves all the data in local storage
+Manage your todo list and save all the data in local storage.

 **Check the demo:**